Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Questionnaire results

-Trends in Opportunistic Complications and Malignancies Associated with Human Immunodeficiency Virus (HIV) Infection in Japan:
+Trends in Opportunistic Complications and Malignancies Associated with Human Immunodeficiency Virus Infection in Japan: Analysis of the 2022 Data

 Investigators: | Koichi Izumikawa (Department of Infectious Diseases, Unit of Molecular Microbiology and Immunology, Nagasaki University Graduate School of Biomedical Sciences) |